top of page

 these same two rivers, now one, are called the 'Ganges.'

-I walked along the banks of the rivers
+I walked the banks of the rivers

 of renunciation and indulgence